amplication/docs/docs/premium-features/enterprise-git-providers.md

 # Enterprise Git Providers

-Amplication extends its support beyond GitHub to include additional Git providers like [Bitbucket](/sync-with-bitbucket) and [AWS CodeCommit](/sync-with-aws-codecommit) for users on the Enterprise plan.
+Amplication extends its support beyond GitHub to include additional Git providers like [Bitbucket](/sync-with-bitbucket), GitLab, and [AWS CodeCommit](/sync-with-aws-codecommit) for users on the Enterprise plan.
 Organizations can integrate with their git provider to leverage the Git workflows they are already accustomed to.

 :::note
+Access to more git providers is only **available for Enterprise Plan users**.
-Get access to all supported git providers during your 14-day Enterprise plan trial for new workspaces.
+Get temporary access during your 14-day Enterprise plan trial for new workspaces.
 Free plan users get access to [GitHub](/sync-with-github).
 :::

 ![Sync With Git Providers Enterprise](./assets/enterprise-sync-with-git-providers.png)